mlswg/mls-architecture/draft-ietf-mls-architecture.md

 an external join to add themselves to the group.
 The `external_senders` extension ensures that all members agree on which signers are allowed to send proposals, but any other policies must be assured to be consistent as above.
-When external joins are allowed in a group, a joiner cannot be vetted before joining, so policy enforcement must be reactive.

 > ** RECOMMENDATION:**
-> Have an explicit group policy about whether external joins are allowed.
+> Have an explicit group policy setting the conditions under which external

-> **RECOMMENDATION:**
+> joins are allowed.
-> In a group that allows external join, verify that new joiners are authorized,
-> and remove them if not.

 ## Recovery After State Loss